Recruiting GOTV Volunteers

 It can be uncomfortable to ask people for help, especially if we know them.
 Recruiting volunteers can be awkward and difficult.
 But it takes people power to win elections － that’s what organizing is all about.
 So keep asking!

 When a volunteer finishes a shift, ask them to commit to the next one before they head home.
-When they commit to a shift, ask if they can bring a case of water or donuts.
+When they commit to a shift, ask if they can get a friend to commit as well.

 It takes all of us, together, to make change.
 None of us can do it alone.
 So ask for what you need.
 You might be surprised by the people who say yes!

 Want to learn more about recruiting GOTV volunteers, or campaign volunteers in general?
-Check out our FREE course below:
+Check out our GOTV course.